baxy750/bash/README.md

 # bash
 Bash and related utilities for shell &amp; on Linux, raspbian and MacOS.
-If you use anything here please mention <a href="https://github.com/baxy750">baxy750</a> thank you
+If you use anything please mention <a href="https://github.com/baxy750">baxy750</a> thanks